richardliuss/bweFoam/README.md

 ### Install the solver

--Download the solver
+1. Download the solver

--Install WENO-EXT(optional)
+2. Install WENO-EXT(optional)

--Change to src folder
+3. Change to src folder

--Type wmake
+4. Type wmake